 OH: Woman in 17B: “I’m thinking about setting up my own business.
 Ideas on an email address?"
 Traveling companion in 17C: "Just get a free one — that’s what I did.”

-go beyond “ocho8t56@gmail.com” Karla Gower, associate professor of advertising and public relations at the University of Alabama, says that “Social media platforms, such as MySpace, Facebook and Twitter, have changed the way people communicate and behave.”
-And in so doing they’ve greatly expanded the opportunity for one-to-one communication beyond the platform dependent messaging provided.
+Karla Gower, associate professor of advertising and public relations at the University of Alabama, says that “Social media platforms, such as MySpace, Facebook and Twitter, have changed the way people communicate and behave,” by greatly expanding the opportunity for one-to-one communication.

-Web mail’s fine for students, online registrations and teasing out phishers, but not so much for projecting a professional image.
-For that you need your name in front of a unique, ideally memorable, domain.
+Web mail’s fine for students, online registrations and teasing out phishers, but for projecting a professional image you need your name in front of a unique, memorable, domain.
 (There are instances, though, where you would want a web or ISP issued address, usually arising from employer mandates involving social networks.)

 claim your own domain When you invest $15 or so annually for a domain, you’ve staked a claim to your own unique identity.
 It’s your brand — whether it’s corporate, storefront or individual, you’ll be judged by appearance and content, only now it’s digital, manageable, customizable and permanent as long as the domain is maintained.